GENIVI/ionas-hmi/README.txt

 open-source project due to AUTOSAR legal restrictions.
 Instead, the transformation is provided in binary form as Eclipse feature org.autosar.ionas.feature.
 This allows to use the IoNAS tool without access to the transformation's source code.
+A license for this binary distribution is issued by Fraunhofer and will be presented for review and click-through during the installation process.

 -------------------------------------------------------------------------